ofirtzabari/Time-Track/README.md

 To use the Shift Tracker App, follow these steps:
 1. Clone the repository to your local machine:
 2. Open the project in Android Studio.
-3. Connect the app to Firebase by following the Firebase setup instructions provided in the `firebase-setup.md` file.
-4. Build and run the app on an Android device or emulator.
+3. Build and run the app on an Android device or emulator.

 ## Dependencies
 - Firebase SDK: Firebase Authentication and Realtime Database